Wateir/FzP/README.md

-# Manage youre package with fuzzy finding
+# Manage your package with fuzzy finding

 > [!IMPORTANT]
 >The project is still on early developpement, don't execpt much of it